 - levies where there is no obligation to supply goods or services

 - recoupments – for example, electricity for sublet arrangements, insurance recoupments for workers compensation, salaries for jury duty and other cost recoveries such as airfares and accommodation for conferences

 - other revenue not already captured in the above categories.

 f.
 Total revenue (a+b+c+d+e)

-Ensure your charity’s total revenue matches the size of your charity.
+Ensure your charity’s total revenue corresponds with your charity's size - small, medium or large.
 For more information, see our factsheet on charity revenue and size.

 g.
 Other income (for example, gains)

 Other income comes from transactions that are not part of your charity’s ordinary operations but affect your charity’s profit and loss.
-This may include:
+These include gains or losses such as:

-- gains (only when that form part of the surplus/deficit for the year) such as sale of an asset of your charity.
-This might include the sale of a motor vehicle, equipment, real estate, investments, assets that are not part of your charity’s inventory (stock or sale of goods)
+- net gains or losses (only when they form part of the surplus/deficit for the year) such as sale of an asset of your charity.
+This might include the sale of a motor vehicle, equipment, real estate, investments or assets that are not part of your charity’s inventory (stock or sale of goods)

 - forgiveness of a liability or debt

 - rental income (if not earned as part of your charity’s ordinary activities)